-- Students without a master's degree and entering the PhD with only a bachelor's degree, will be required to take 9 one-term courses with an overall average of at least 75%; these courses must include STAT 900 PhD Research Skills, 3 breadth requirement courses from the Category table below and 5 graduate-level STAT or ACTSC courses.
-3 of the required 9 courses should be 900-level courses and 3 of the courses should have a STAT subject code.
+- Students without a master's degree and entering the PhD with only a bachelor's degree, will be required to take 8 one-term courses with an overall average of at least 70%; these courses must include STAT 901 Theory of Probability and STAT 908 Statistical Inference.

 - Link(s) to courses

 - Students must complete the Graduate Skills Workshop during the first year of the program.

 - Students who have successfully completed this requirement in their master's program will be exempt.

 - Students are expected to deliver at least 3 seminars during their program.
 The purpose of this requirement is to provide students with an opportunity to improve their presentation skills.
 Each seminar should be attended by one, or preferably two, departmental faculty members.

 - In Stage I of the PhD Comprehensive Examination, the aim is to ensure that the student has an adequate knowledge of topics covered in the Honours Statistics program at the University of Waterloo.
 To demonstrate that the student has this adequate knowledge, the student will normally be required to write a formal comprehensive examination designed to test the student's ability to integrate the material from several topic areas (courses).